mucasantos/flutter_pet_adopt/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+First building the components, then factoring the code and connecting with backend

 A few resources to get you started if this is your first Flutter project: